vicnate5/liferay-portal/modules/util/portal-tools-db-partition-virtual-instance-migration/README.markdown

 # DB Partition Virtual Instance Migration Tool
-This tool allows to migrate a virtual instance to a new database partition in a database partitioned environment.
+This tool allows to migrate a virtual instance to a new partition in a database partitioned environment.
 Before starting the migration, it validates that all the needed conditions for a successful migration are met.

 ## Requirements:
     - MySQL